 - Let the cats come to you and ask for pets.
 Once at the cafe, the cats are in charge; let the cats approach you and express their opinions about where to pet them, and for how long.
 Each cat has their own “purr-sonality,” so respect that.

-- Don’t take it purr-sonally if the cats don’t come over right away (or at all!).
+- Speaking of purrs, don’t take it purr-sonally if the cats don’t come over right away (or at all!).
 Cats will be cats.
 Give them time to warm up, and observe which ones seem more friendly and might be tempted over during your visit.

 - Skip the perfume/wear clean, scent-free clothing.
 Cats have exceptionally sensitive noses.
 If you’ve just doused in your favorite scent or smell stinky/like another animal, they may not want to approach.

-These tips will help ensure you have a great time and increase the odds that the cats will come give you some head bumps and heart-melting purrs during your visit.
+These tips will help ensure you have a great time and increase the odds that the cats will come and give you some head bumps (called “allorubbing“) and heart-melting purrs during your visit.

 Oh, and one more: If you are unable to adopt, consider an additional donation to support cat adoption.
 I obviously don’t expect anyone visiting London to adopt a cat and bring them home.
 However, adding a bit extra to your budget to donate can really help support the cats at whichever cat cafe you visit.
 One of the best donations you can make is to cover adoption fees (if they have any), so ask about that; we’ve donated to many adoption centers to help make it free to adopt a kitty we love but don’t have room in our home for.
 (It makes them easier to get adopted!)